vignettist/vignettist.github.io/_posts/2016-10-07-analyzing-images-social-interest.markdown

 ## Results

 Evaluated on a hold-out test dataset, (unique from the training and validation datasets used previously) only 54.7% of comparisons were correctly evaluated.
-This implies that there may have been some overfitting of the validation dataset during the hyperparameter search.
+This implies that there may have been some overfitting of the validation dataset during the hyperparameter/algorithm search.
 Alternatively, perhaps the test and validation datasets are too small, increasing the variance of this performance metric.

 ### On a non-Facebook dataset

-Another way of evaluating the performance of these methods is by subjectively evaluating the performance on an unscored, non-Facebook dataset.
-In this case, I am using a donated set of photos from a friend of mine.
-As this is also the final application of the model, it is the truest evaluation of its usefulness.
+A second way of evaluating the performance of these methods is by subjectively evaluating the performance on an unscored, non-Facebook dataset.
+In this case, we will be using a set of personal smartphone photos donated by a third party.
+As this is also the final application the model is being built for, it is the truest evaluation of its final usefulness.

-We will look at the evaluated rankings of the set of photos taken on a particular date, and subjectively evaluate its accuracy.
+We will look at the evaluated rankings of the set of photos taken on a particular date, and subjectively evaluate its performance.
 We will be using the gradient boosted tree model created with simultaneous estimation of the per-user additive parameters.

 In each case, a wide range of predicted values were observed.
 Let's look at the top 5 and bottom 5 images for each day, excluding [near duplicates](http://exclav.es/2016/07/04/near-duplicate-detection-wavelets/).